williamahartman/Jamepad/README.md

   - libudev

 #### Building Jamepad on Linux
-The following packages are needed:
+The following packages (or equivalents) are needed:

+        gradle
+        ant
         build-essentials
         libc6-i386
         libc6-dev-i386
         g++-multilib
         g++-mingw-w64-i686
         g++-mingw-w64-x86-64
-        ant

 If you've built C stuff for different platforms and bitnesses, you probably have all this stuff.
 If not, use your package manager to get them all.
 Something like this if you're on Ubuntu or Debian or whatever: